-Members of Carle Illinois College of Medicine’s first graduating class took their commitment to human-centered medical innovation to hospitals and clinics across the country as they enter medical residency in July of 2022.
-The newly minted physicians credit the Carle Illinois experience -- from curriculum to clinical training -- with uniquely preparing them for success.
+Graduates of Carle Illinois College of Medicine take their commitment to human-centered medical innovation to hospitals and clinics across the country as they enter medical residency.
+The Physician Innovators credit the Carle Illinois experience -- from curriculum to clinical training -- with uniquely preparing them for success.

 Human-centered medical innovation advances compassionate patient care

 Dr. Lidija Barbaric – now a medical resident in anesthesiology at Case Western Reserve in Ohio -- says the solid, one-on-one clinical mentorship and unique curriculum at Carle Illinois College of Medicine

 Barbaric says she and her colleagues are trained to be physicians who can make a difference by advocating for and innovating improvements in patient care.

 Personalized, immersive clinical experience key to Carle Illinois graduate success

 Dr. Alex Lucas – a native of Bridgeport in Southern Illinois – is an emergency medicine resident at Advocate Christ Hospital in Chicago.
 He credits the Carle Illinois curriculum and the clinical mentorship of Carle Health physicians with setting him up for success.